LTER-LIFE/FDFDT-Manual/docs/08-metadata.md

 # Standardise and structure your metadata

-Once you have described your data and assigned [metadata](#metadata) to it (see [chapter 4](#describe-data)), you can make your data more FAIR by also mapping your metadata to a standard format.
+Once you have described your data and assigned [metadata](#metadata) to it (see [section 4](#describe-data)), you can make your data more FAIR by also mapping your metadata to a standard format.
 Similar to data standards described in a previous section, there are also several metadata standards available to do so.
 The distinction between metadata standards and data standards is however often not that clear and [Darwin Core](#DwC) sometimes is also referred to as a metadata standard.

 ## Metadata standards (for biodiversity data)